rancavil/prelaunchr/README.md

 ## Deploying prelaunchr on Openshift

-* Create an account on openshift if you don't have one yet.
+* Create an account on openshift if you don't have one yet (https://www.openshift.com/app/account/new).

 * Intall on your computer rhc tools (https://developers.openshift.com/en/managing-client-tools.html)